davidmweber/scopus/README.md

 Clone the sources and do a `sbt test`.
 Once it works on multiple architectures, I'll put it on Maven Central.

 The native libraries can be built using the makefile in the src/native/opus directory.
 You may have to customise the paths to the include file (jni.h) a little.
-It also assumes you have opus-1.1 built and installed.
-Both libjni-opus.so and libopus.so should be placed in the appropriate directory in the lib directory.
+Both libjni-opus.so and libopus.so should be placed in the appropriate native library directory.
 Getting the libs located on an architecture independent way is work in progress.
+Some resources to understanding this process are:

+* [Benson Margulies' JNI test bed](https://github.com/bimargulies/jni-origin-testbed) shows how to avoid `LD_LIBRARY_PATH` hell.
+* Read the `ld` man page
+* For now, avoid Windows....

 If you feel the need to generate header prototypes, build the Scala code then run `javah` from the root directory of the project as follows: